 - “My son used to be so mellow but ever since he started kindergarten he’s been copying another boy and hitting other kids.”

-- “A girl in my first grade classroom melts down when she doesn’t get her way and starts pinching, pushing, and sobbing uncontrollably.”
+- “A student in my first grade class melts down when they don’t get their way and starts pinching, pushing, and sobbing uncontrollably.”

 - “A boy in my day care center hates to come in from the playground.
 He’ll throw himself onto the ground in a full-blown tantrum, flailing, wailing, and shrieking.”

 One of the most difficult issues when living and working with children of any age is knowing how to calmly, lovingly, and safely stop them if they are acting out in ways that are potentially harmful to themselves or others.
 Children who have lost control are likely to feel emotionally unsafe and may be physically unsafe if they are not stopped.
 Other children who see a child who is acting in a way that seems dangerous are also likely to feel unsafe unless an adult is taking charge of the situation in an effective and caring way.
 They might also start experimenting with imitating the behavior of the aggressive child.

 Although aggressive behavior must be stopped, great harm can be done if an adult restrains an upset child in a way that is physically unsafe for the child or for the adult; acts worried or angry about the child being upset; or shames the child for losing control.
 Firm, kind, matter-of-fact adult intervention is necessary for everyone’s emotional and physical safety.
 Although the following seven strategies were written to help adults with younger children, most of them can also be adapted for intervening when older children struggle with aggressive behavior.

 1. Be prepared that children will sometimes have difficulty staying in charge of their behavior.